Corokia: Planting and Care

 In the Ground

-This bush simply requires well-draining soil, as it dislikes clayey or waterlogged ground in winter.
+This bush simply requires well-draining soil, as it dislikes clayey or waterlogged soil in winter.
 In water-retentive soil, opt for planting on a mound.

-- Dig a hole at least twice the size of the root ball (around 40 cm in all directions)
+- Dig a hole at least twice the size of the root ball (about 40 cm in all directions)

 - Add a 10 cm layer of pumice or gravel at the bottom to improve drainage

-- Mix garden soil with compost or potting mix and some sand
+- Mix garden soil with compost or potting soil and a little sand

 - Plant and backfill around the root ball without burying the branches